avhalo/the-idea-base-for-everyone/impossible-list.md

 * Rhyme evaluation: The coherence and structure may be hard but there could be a syllable check.
 Extra measures from song lyrics (living la vida local) and hipetihopson
+* Syllables could of use in situation where there is a need for "eternal loop" which incl. the formation of one or more words when repeated constantly.
+* UK parliament lists pretty well defined stages for learning languages [Lang teach in scho PDF](https://commonslibrary.parliament.uk/research-briefings/cbp-7388/)
+   - For example the stage 2: "explore the patterns and sounds of language through songs and rhymes and link the spelling [...]"
 ## Fintech
 * plus500.com
 * cryptotrack